How to Get Free Pitch Deck Stock Photos (Quick Guide) – Summary

 Make Sure You Only Use Licensed Content

-On Google when you do a normal Google search, not all of those photos are usable.
+On Google when you do a normal Google search, not all of those free pitch deck stock photos are usable.
 In fact, most of them probably aren’t.
 They are all licensed photos.
 They might be on stock photo sites, they might be on people’s sites and you’re able to see them so the person who has posted them on their site has the license, not you.

 Although a lot of people and businesses use these images without a license, Don’t Do It!
 It’s immoral, illegal, and you could possibly be exposing your business to financial liability in using them.
 See this case in point where the US Postal Service used an unlicensed version of the Statue of Liberty on their stamps and ended up owing ~$3.5M in royalties.
 While nothing like that is likely to happen to you, we think it illustrates our point about why you don’t want to use images you don’t have a license for.